 - In the bowl of your mixer, or in a large bowl, beat the butter, oil, and both sugars until creamy.
 Beat in eggs until well blended, one at a time.
 Add in vanilla.
 Mix until incorporated.

 - In a medium size bowl, combine flour, baking soda, and cream of tartar.
 Whisk until blended.
+Combine the wet ingredients with the dry and mix until combined.

 - Line baking sheets with parchment paper or silicone baking sheets.